 Hello my name is Leah Jones.
-I am a curator, self-advocate and activist for people who have a learning disability in Halton.
-Self-advocacy means speaking up for yourself, believing in yourself, being confident, standing up for what you believe in but in a good way.
+I am a curator, artist and self-advocate.
+Self-advocacy means speaking up for yourself, believing in yourself, being confident and standing up for what you believe in.

 I am a very creative person.
 I love making art, performing and writing.
 I use my creativity as a self-advocate to promote the rights of learning disabled people like me, and to change people's mindsets about what we can achieve.

 In 2013 I started my own business called Positive You.
 It is an arts-based training programme which helps people with learning disabilities build confidence and self-esteem.
 As well as delivering this training programme, Positive You also does one-day workshops and events.
 In 2016 I was awarded a grant from Wellbeing Enterprises to support me to do more work with Positive You in the community.

 I have curated exhibitions, led training on self-esteem and confidence, written arts reviews, been on national television news and spoken at conferences across the country all spreading the message of art and self-advocacy.

 As well as Positive You, I work part-time as an administer for the Ella Performance Group, a group of people with and without disabilities with a wide range of ages who have been in different productions as a way to educate people and their mindsets about what people with disabilities can achieve.